with instructor Olav Krigolson

 And for a neuroscientist, who is passionate about how people think and learn, it doesn’t get much better than that.

-Check out the courses that Olav will be teaching in the fall 2018:
+Check out the courses that Olav will be teaching in 2019:

 - Posted July 26, 2018